Merry we meet. Merry we meet. Merry we meet. Merry we meet.

 Fitch’s friendship with the Buckland’s was interrupted however, when in 1964 due to mounting hostilities in the Vietnam War, he was recalled by the Air Force and sent first to Vietnam and then on to Thailand.
 In Thailand he continued his researches into Eastern religions and even earned a black belt in “Tae Kwon Do”, which led him into Zen philosophy and meditation.
 While still in Thailand, Fitch wrote two books: The Grimoire of the Shadows a book about magical training techniques, and “The Outer Court Book of Shadows” containing magical and seasonal rituals based on his knowledge of the ancient rites of Crete, Greece and Druidic Europe.
 Instead of being published however, they were circulated freely around the pagan community and soon became underground classics.

 After Thailand Fitch was posted back to the US and stationed first in North Dakota where he worked on the redesign of the Minuteman rockets, before being reassigned to Hanscom Air Force Base in Massachusetts.
 During this time, whenever he had a weekend free from his duties, he would jump on a plane to Long Island and visit the Buckland’s, who in 1967 initiated him into the Gardnerian tradition and later raised him to the rank of High Priest.
-He was also trained in trance channelling by Spiritual mediums associated with the Church of All Worlds, founded earlier by Oberon Zell-Ravenheart.
+He was also trained in trance channeling by Spiritual mediums associated with the Church of All Worlds, founded earlier by Oberon Zell-Ravenheart.

-Oberon Zell-Ravenheart.
+Oberon Zell-Ravenheart

 In 1969 Fitch formed a loose association with Joseph B. Wilson and Thomas Giles and helped to create “The Pagan Way”, a non-initiatory Wiccan tradition.
 The need for such a tradition came in response to the imminent publication of a book by Susan Roberts “Witches USA” (Dell Publishing Co., Inc 1971) and the anticipated resurgence of interest in Wicca and Paganism it would generate.
 Already, existing covens in America with their traditional screening programs and “year-and-a-day” probationary periods, were struggling to accommodate the large number of applicants wishing to join their ranks.
 The Pagan Way therefore provided an alternative “nature-based” tradition without the need for a formal initiation.